kurrent-io/documentation/docs/getting-started/use-cases/time-travel/tutorial-4.md

 ::: tip Granularity of Snapshot
 In this example, snapshots of the report are captured daily.
 However, you can choose a different level of granularity for your snapshots.
 The most detailed option is to create a snapshot for every change (by stream revision number), while less frequent options include weekly, monthly, or even annual snapshots.

-The best granularity for your system depends on your specific requirements.
+The optimal granularity for your system depends on your specific requirements.
 :::

 1. Run this command in the terminal to stop the projection app: